 One word: Vicks.
 To help soothe coughs and other symptoms, slather on some Vicks, and you’re good to go.
 Or sleep, more like.

 Diabetes is actually pretty common, and stocking up on this medicine is a must if you suffer from diabetes or have loved ones that do.
-It’s best to consult with your medical provider how you can prep and stock up on insulin for the long run.
+It’s best to consult with your medical provider about how you can prep and stock up on insulin for the long term.

 Beta Agonists (Ventolin)

-Asthma is a bitch, and it’s one that can kick your ass all the way to the gates of heaven or hell.
+Asthma is a bitch, and it can kick your ass all the way to the gates of heaven or hell.
 When SHTF, you want to be prepared because if you suffer from asthma, then you know how unpredictable it can be.

-Antihistamines are perfect for dealing with your allergies and curbing them so you don’t go crazy scratching them, or worse yet, losing the ability to breathe because of a reaction.
+Antihistamines are perfect for dealing with your allergies and curbing them so that you don’t go crazy scratching them—or worse—lose the ability to breathe because of a reaction.

-For when the severe allergies hit, improve your breathing with an EpiPen injection.
+When severe allergies hit, an EpiPen injection improves your breathing.
 EpiPens are usually used in emergencies.

 Phenylephrine (Sudafed PE; 4-Way Nasal Spray)

 You might not think much of a sinus or nasal congestion, but when it hits you, it hurts.
-You get headaches, your face feels stuffy.
-Your nose feels stuffy.
+You get headaches, your face feels stuffy, and your nose feels stuffy.
 You’ll even like your whole head and face is heavy.
 The best way to deal with that is with phenylephrine.

 Ammonia Inhalant (Dynarex Ammonia)

-When you’re feeling lightheaded or you’ve passed out, a great way to bring someone back to consciousness is to have them smell some ammonia inhalant, aka smelling salts.
+When someone feels lightheaded or has passed out, a great way to bring them back to consciousness is to have them smell some ammonia inhalant, aka smelling salts.